Safenein/moodle-painkillers/README.md

 To launch the script, make sure you provide Moodle credentials.
 Here is an example of a script that would launch moodle-painkillers successfully.
+Secret management using pass, "the standard unix password manager".

 ```bash
 #!/usr/bin/env bash